Hosted by 2020 IEEE International RADAR Conference, Washington DC, USA

 Is the acquisition and control platform (for example ADCs and DACs) included in the BOM or just the RF hardware?

-I also don't clearly see the difference between the Maximum Value Radars and the State of the COTS Art Radars, could you explain it a bit further?
+I don't clearly see the difference between the Maximum Value Radars and the State of the COTS Art Radars, could you explain it a bit further?

 State of the COTS is all about performance.
 Maximum Value will weigh performance relative to the overall cost of the radar.